Jeremy E. Gluckman

 The signing of the Act brought new opportunities, and new challenges, to the small Tampa legal aid.
 It suddenly allotted a budget of over $1 million, six-times the previous budget, and tasked the firm with providing legal services to Pasco County as well.

 To meet this moment, the Board of Directors needed just the right leader to bring Law Inc. of Hillsborough County into its next stage of expansion.
-So impressed with Jeremy’s late-arriving resume, the Board extended the hiring deadline to await his graduation from the London School of Economics.
+So impressed with Jeremy’s late-arriving resume, the Board extended the hiring deadline to await his graduation from the London School of Economics and Political Science.

 Jeremy then assumed the position of Executive Director.
 He immediately began hiring attorneys, looking for top resumes and proven track records of advocacy.
-He hired Dick Woltmann, who would succeed Jeremy as Executive Director, later leading the firm for over 4 decades.
+He hired Dick Woltmann to establish and then manage the first Elder Law Unit in legal services in Florida, the Senior Advocacy Unit.
+Dick would later succeed Jeremy as Executive Director, leading the firm for over 4 decades.
 Jeremy also led the firm in rebranding a name that better fit its increased service area: Bay Area Legal Services.

 Bay Area Legal saw great litigation triumphs under Jeremy’s leadership including a class action victory in federal court enforcing the U.S. Farm Labor Contractor Act, protecting farmworkers who were being physically abused and cheated of their rightfully-earned wages.
 He also oversaw a class action lawsuit against the Florida Secretary of Education for racial discrimination against black public high school students regarding the State Functional Literacy Test.